EricV29/Linkify/README.md

 <li>Viewing Active and Completed Loans.</li>
 <br>

-> [!NOTE]
-> The project is currently on Railway (development), receiving constant updates for optimization, bug fixes, and improvements.
-More features are planned, such as library management, control loan management, and laptop loan management.

 <h2 align="center">🏁Goals🏁</h2>

 <li><strong>Optimize Resource Management:</strong> Facilitate the process of borrowing and returning equipment such as Lego Spike, Arduino, and Raspberry Pi, ensuring that resources are available and in good condition for students and staff.</li>